-- B. The first monitoring report under this Program is due by February 15, 2003.
+- B. The first monitoring report under this Program is due by May 15, 2003.
 The annual summary report, shall contain a discussion of the previous year's effluent monitoring data, as well as graphical and tabular summaries of the data.
-If there is no discharge during any reporting period, the report shall so state. - C. All monitoring reports shall include the discharge limitations in the Order, tabulated analytical data, the chain of custody form, and the laboratory report (including but not limited to date and time of sampling, date of analyses, method of analysis and detection limits). - D. Before commencing a new discharge, a representative sample of the effluent shall be collected and analyzed for toxicity and for all the constituents listed in E.1 and Attachment B of Order No. 97-045, and the test results must meet all applicable limitations.
+If there is no discharge during any reporting period, the report shall so state. - C. All monitoring reports shall include the discharge limitations in the Order, tabulated analytical data, the chain of custody form, and the laboratory report (including but not limited to date and time of sampling, date of analyses, method of analysis and detection limits). - D. Before commencing a new discharge, a representative sample of the effluent shall be collected and analyzed for toxicity and for all the constituents listed in E.1, E.2, Attachment A.7.b, and the test results must meet all applicable limitations of Order No. 97-043.
+(This requirement does not apply to existing discharges.)